mensahsandra/ContactDesigning/README.md

 # ContactDesigning
-Contact designing and creating using Fig.
+Contact designing and creating using Figma.